-Twin Creek, Sevier County Tributary to Fish Lake. • CLOSED TO FISHING.
+Twin Creek, Sevier County Tributary to Fish Lake.

+CLOSED TO FISHING

-Vinta Mountains lakes and streams,
+🏿 Uinta Mountains lakes and streams,

-Daggett, Duchesne, Summit, Uintah and Wasatch counties Includes streams and lakes in Utah within the boundary beginning on I-80 at the Utah-Wyoming state line southwest of Evanston, Wyoming and continuing southwest along I-80 to US-40 (near Park City); then east along US-40 to Vernal, Utah; then north along SR-44 to Manila, Utah; then west on SR-43 to the Wyoming state line; and then west and north along the Wyoming state line back to the beginning point at I-80.
+Daggett, Duchesne, Summit, Uintah and Wasatch counties

+- (a) Beaver Lake, Bridger Lake, Marsh Lake, Quarter Corner Lake and Teapot Lake: - Jan.
+1-Aug.
+14: Limit 4 trout with additional bonus limit of 4 brook trout (total limit of no more than 8 trout if at least 4 are brook trout). - Aug.15-Dec.
+31: Limit 8 trout with additional bonus limit of 4 brook trout (total limit of no more than 12 trout if at least 4 are brook trout). - (b) All other streams and lakes in Utah within the boundary beginning on I-80 at the Utah-Wyoming state line southwest of Evanston, Wyoming and continuing southwest along I-80 to US-40 (near Park City); then east along US-40 to Vernal, Utah; then north along SR-44 to Manila, Utah; then west on SR-43 to the

+Wyoming state line; and then west and north along the Wyoming state line back to the beginning point at I-80:

-- Limit 4 trout. - Bonus limit of 4 brook trout (total limit of no more than 8 trout if at least 4 are brook trout).
+- I imit 4 trout. - Bonus limit of 4 brook trout (total limit of no more than 8 trout if at least 4 are brook trout).

-UM Creek, Sevier and Wayne counties From Forsyth Reservoir upstream to the headwaters, including the right and left forks. • Artificial flies and lures only.
+UM Creek, Sevier and Wayne counties From Forsyth Reservoir upstream to the headwaters, including the right and left forks.

+Artificial flies and lures only.